JamesParrott/sDNA_GH/README.md

 ##### Plotting tools
 ###### Parse_Data (parse_data)
 Parse the data in a Data Tree of numerical data (in `Data`) from a specified `field`, for subsequent colouring and plotting.
+If browsing different results fields, to reset `plot_max` and `plot_min` between different data sets, set `sync` to false on a Parse_Data component.
-Be sure to supply the list of the data's associated geometric objects (in `Geom`), as legend tags and parsed values are appended to the output `Data` list and `Geom` list.
+Be sure to supply the list of the data's associated geometric objects (in `Geom`), as legend tags and class midpoint values are appended to the outputted `Geom` and `Data` lists respectively.
 Some classifiers sort the data into ascending order (if supplied, the geometry objects will then be reordered too, preserving their correspondence).
 To force a sort, according to `field` regardless, set `sort_data` to true.
 To make each parsed data point, take the same value as its class midpoint, set `colour_as_class` to true.
 Use this component separately from Recolour_Objects to calculate colours with a visible Grasshopper Colour Gradient component.
 Max and Min bounds can be overridden (in `plot_max` and `plot_min`).
 **WARNING!
 Parsing is for the purpose of colourisation, e.g. in order to produce the desired result from Recolour_Objects.
 Therefore, although the inputted Data is not changed, the Data outputted almost certainly will be changed, so should be assumed to be false.**
 After parsing, the legend tags are the definitive reference for what each colour means, not the outputted data values.
 In particular, if `colour_as_class` = true, the parsed data will take far fewer distinct values than the number of polylines in a large network.
 To parse numerical data that uses a numerical format different to your system's normal setting (e.g. with a different radix character: ',' or '.' or thousands separator: ',' or '_'), set `locale` to the corresponding IETF RFC1766,  ISO 3166 Alpha-2 code (e.g. `fr`, `cn`, `pl`).